-Determining whether a write-down is necessary in the carrying amount of inventories is based on a comparison of whether the historical value of the inventories is greater than their estimated selling price less all the related costs related to the selling process.
+Determining whether a provision is necessary in the carrying amount of inventories is based on a comparison of whether the historical value of the inventories is greater than their estimated selling price less all the related costs to be incurred in the selling process.
 In addition, a detailed physical examination and quality tests are also carried out in order to obtain an indication of realisable values.
-Once the carrying amount of the inventories is higher than their net realisable values, a write-down will be made so that the carrying amount of inventories would not be higher than their net realisable values.
-As at 31 December 2021, the carrying amount of inventories, net of write-down provision, was HK\$455,082,000 (2020: HK\$326,381,000).
+Once the carrying amount of the inventories is higher than their net realisable values ("NRV"), a write-down will be made so that the carrying amount of inventories would not be higher than their NRV.
+As at 31 December 2022, the carrying amount of inventories, net of provision for inventory HK\$252,919,000 (2021: HK\$14,919,000), was approximately HK\$380,461,000 (2021: HK\$455,082,000).